Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 ## Step 3: Setup AWS IoT

-To test the connect AWS IoT through MQTT example, the development environment must be configured to use AWS IoT.
+In order to connect to AWS IoT through MQTT, the development environment must be configured to use AWS IoT.

-The connect AWS IoT through MQTT example was tested by configuring AWS IoT Core that support AWS IoT.
+This example was tested by configuring AWS IoT Core.
 Please refer to the 'Create AWS IoT resources' section of document below and configure accordingly.

 - [**Create AWS IoT resources**][link-create_aws_iot_resources]